VIAME/VIAME/README.md

 C/C++, python, and matlab nodes together in a graph-like pipeline architecture.
 For more information about KWIVER's capabilities, please see [here](https://github.com/Kitware/kwiver/).
-Alongside the pipelined image processing system is a number of standalone utilties for model training, detection visualization, and detector evaluation (scoring).
+Alongside the pipelined image processing system are a number of standalone utilties for model training, output detection visualization, and detector evaluation (scoring).

 Quick Build Instructions